🔒 Tutorial: How to enable BitLocker in Windows 11

 All Windows 11 computers are ready to use Bitlocker because it is a requirement to use a TPM module.

 What is a TPM Module?
 (Trusted Platform Module)

 A TPM (Trusted Platform Module) is used to enhance the security of your PC.
 It is used by services such as BitLocker drive encryption, Windows Hello and others to securely create and store cryptographic keys, and to verify that the operating system and firmware on your device are what they should be and have not been tampered with.

-Usually it is a separate chip on the motherboard, but with the TPM 2.0 standard, manufacturers such as Intel or AMD can build TPM into their chipsets, eliminating the need for a separate chip.
+Usually it is a separate chip on the motherboard, but with the TPM 2.0 standard, manufacturers like Intel or AMD can build TPM into their chipsets, eliminating the need for a separate chip.